View of Avalon Bay on Catalina Island

-Time to spend might be limited, I get it.
-But to have time to explore and relax a bit, three days should be the minimum.
-It is easy to spend a week as there are so many Catalina Island attractions and tours to experience.
+But your time to spend here might be limited, I get it.
+But to have ample time to explore and relax a bit, three days should be the minimum.

 A Bit of Catalina’s History